 Role Of FHA And HUD Guidelines

-- In order to originate FHA insured mortgage loans, the mortgage lender needs to be a FHA registered mortgage lender
+- In order to originate FHA loans, the lender needs to be a HUD registered mortgage lender

 - FHA loans make home ownership possible to first time home buyers or home buyers who have less than perfect credit